lkendrickd/otel-clickhouse/README.md

 - Tables in the `otel` database
 - Sample data from each table
 - Row counts for each table

+You can also view traces directly in qryn's UI at http://localhost:3100 or through Grafana when connected to qryn.

 ## Troubleshooting